 As the following facts make clear, these are not comparable events.
 The Russia investigation was not a hoax; it was legitimate.
 And, WITF is not holding Republicans accountable for what they said at any time about the election-fraud lie; we’re holding them accountable for what they did — concrete actions that bolstered the lie and the attempt to overturn the election.
 The election-fraud lie led to the attack on the U.S. Capitol.

 ‘Russia hoax’ is the phrase Donald Trump and his allies used repeatedly as he criticized the existence of the special counsel’s investigation into Russian interference in the 2016 election.

-There has been no evidence to back Trump’s claims of election fraud or a rigged election.
+There has been no evidence to back Trump’s claims of election fraud or a rigged election in 2020.